pidzi92/rest-service/README.md

 First the header is read.
 Each row in csv represents single telemetry item.
 Property values are dynamically assigned from column headers.

 If column is date, it will be parsed as integer for the query purpose.
-Integer from date value represent timestamp in ms If column is boolean, there are multiple possible values: true, "Yes", "Active", "On", 1.
+Integer from date value represent timestamp in ms.

+If column is boolean, there are multiple possible values: true, "Yes", "Active", "On", 1.
 If Column is specified as boolean but another values in provided, it will be treated as FALSE.

 If value of the field is "NA", it is omitted from writing into DB